The Hajj

 At the center of the Grand Mosque (Masjid al-Haram) in Mecca stands the Kaaba, a cube-shaped stone structure roughly 13 meters high, 12 meters long, and 11 meters wide.
 It is draped in a black cloth called the Kiswah, embroidered with gold Quranic calligraphy.
 The Kiswah is replaced each year before Hajj.

 Islamic tradition holds that the original structure was built by the Prophet Ibrahim (Abraham) and his son Ismail (Ishmael) as a house of worship dedicated to the one God.
-The Quran describes Ibrahim raising the foundations of the house and calling humanity to pilgrimage there.
-It functions as the Qibla — the direction all Muslims face during prayer, anywhere in the world.
+The Quran (the holy scripture of Islam) describes Ibrahim raising the foundations of the house and calling humanity to pilgrimage there.
+It functions as the Qibla, the direction all Muslims face during prayer, anywhere in the world.
 During Hajj, it is the focal point of the first major ritual: Tawaf.

 The interior of the Kaaba is an empty room with a marble floor.
 The walls are covered with inscriptions and cloth hangings.
 It is opened only on rare occasions for ceremonial washing, performed twice a year by the custodians of the mosque.